Dynamic Data Functions

 DDFs are particularly useful for complex, iterative, and conditionally dependent calculations often found in financial modeling, simulations, and analytics

-Quick Start
+## Quick Start

-to your script.
+You enable Dynamic Data Functions by adding the directive `@ddf: true` to your script.
 This tells ChartSQL Studio to check each cell in your result for DDFs to be evaluated.

-A DDF is any cell that returns a string like =function(){ //code }
+A DDF is any cell that returns a string like `=function(){ //code }`

 -- @ddf: true